Essay · May 2, 2026

 Let me walk through a real case.

 In an API-First team, every new endpoint follows the same path: a stakeholder describes what they need, the team creates the contract in OpenAPI, validates it against Spectral rules, and checks for breaking changes.
-Repeat for every endpoint.
+Same choreography, endpoint after endpoint — yet each ticket is treated like a greenfield design review.

-1. Observe The team notices that every new endpoint follows the exact same pattern.
+The gate clears (Observe).
+The team notices that every new endpoint follows the exact same pattern.
 Same Spectral rules.
 Same structure.
 Same validation flow.
-Nobody is making a new business decision each time — they’re executing the same process repeatedly.
+Nobody is making a new business decision each time; they are executing the same process repeatedly.
 That recognition is the signal: this deserves to be a skill.

+Capture.
 A SKILL.md gets written.
-It encodes the instructions: take the endpoint description, generate the OpenAPI contract entry, validate against Spectral rules, verify for breaking changes.
-No constitution.
-No ceremony.
-Just instructions the agent can follow every time.
+It encodes the instructions: take the endpoint description, generate the OpenAPI contract entry, validate against Spectral rules, verify for breaking changes — steps the agent can follow every time.

-The stakeholder describes what they need — maybe in a simple .md file, maybe in a single message.
-The skill takes it from there.
-The contract gets created, validated, and checked.
-What used to be Specify → Plan → Tasks → Implement is now one invocation.
+Execute.
+The stakeholder states what they need, perhaps in a small .md file or a single message.
+The skill takes over: create, validate, and check the contract.
+What used to be Specify → Plan → Tasks → Implement collapses into one invocation.

-4. Refine Over time, the skill sharpens.
-A new Spectral rule gets added.
+Refine.
+Over time, the skill sharpens.
+A new Spectral rule lands.
 A versioning edge case gets handled.
-The team’s collective knowledge about what a good endpoint looks like crystallizes into the skill itself.
+Retros and code review feed back into the file until “what a good endpoint looks like” is encoded where the next agent will read it.

-5. Compose The endpoint creation skill chains into others: contract generation feeds a controller scaffolding skill, which feeds an auto-documentation skill.
-The pipeline builds itself incrementally.
+Compose.
+The endpoint-creation skill chains into others: contract generation feeds a controller-scaffolding skill, which then feeds an auto-documentation skill.
+The pipeline grows incrementally.

 The intent — “we need an endpoint that does X” — still comes from the stakeholder.
-That part doesn’t disappear.
-But the process of turning that intent into a valid, compliant, production-ready contract?
-That’s a skill now.
-It doesn’t need a spec every time.
+What changes is how you turn that intent into a valid, compliant, production-ready contract: that path becomes a skill, so you do not owe a full spec cycle on every identical ticket.

 Where SkDD Needs a Partner